iGitScor/igitscor.github.io/_posts/2017-02-10-how-to-migrate-front-technologies.md

 {% endhighlight %}

-I've chosen the **7-1 pattern** approach, but I include manually all the parts because some of them are environment dependencies.
+I've chosen the **7-1 pattern** approach, but I include manually all the parts because some of them are environment-dependencies.

 #### The old project approach